EMPOWER: "Can Do" bar

 In 2006 EMPOWER opened a worker-owned bar in Chiang Mai named "Can Do".
 It was designed to be a model of exemplary working conditions in the industry, which include giving workers a day off per week and providing social security benefits.
 Lek, part-owner of the bar and a Thai sex worker of six years at the time, stated in 2011: "I am very happy here.
 I practice my profession in a safe and protective environment".
 In 2009 the Director of Empower Bangkok at the time, Noi Apisuk, explained:

 We created the Can Do bar as a model for business – an "experitainment": an experiment in entertainment.
 We are providing a safe and inspiring workplace environment for our workers.
 We want to demonstrate that even—or especially—in sex work, occupational and safety issues exist and there should be compliance with Thai labour laws.
 And if so, the employees and the management benefit.

 "This is Us" museum

 Chantawipa opened "This Is Us", an appointment-only museum that celebrates Thailand's centuries-old tradition of prostitution.
 Housed in an anonymous building on the outskirts of Bangkok, it attempts to show a different perspective on sex work.
 Placards dotted around the museum claim that sex work has played an integral role in Thailand's economy since an elite brothel was first opened and placed under royal control in 1680.
 The fee for services then started at 50 satang, a single coin that would be worth US$28 today.
 Chantawipa notes that, "it costs about the same" now.

 Of interest are the papier-mâché dolls named "kumjing".
 Each doll was crafted by a real woman who is working in Thailand's sex industry.
 Each doll symbolized the aspirations of a migrant with dreams of sex work leading to a better future.

+The museum was opened to the public in 2016.